A little bit about me...

 There is always some project, idea I'm exploring, or adventure I want to share and the best place to find the latest is on Instagram: @lizpotterphotography

 If I was more organized, I'd have a tidy list of my past shows, exhibits, and accomplishments, but I'd have to go on an archeological dig of my life to remember it all.
+I'm starting to add things to this page as they roll in!

 In the late 80s and 90s, I shot a lot of band photos (that's what you do in Austin, Texas!)